Flipping houses can be a great way to make a living or a handy lump of cash quickly, however it involves

 Treating flipping properties as a way of living

-Individuals and couples have decided to consider flipping properties on a regular basis of making a living, to replace their income as an employee, or running other types of businesses.
+Individuals and couples have decided to consider flipping properties on a regular basis of making a living, to replace their income as an employee, or to run other types of businesses.

-The properties purchases are considered trading stock (even if you live in it for a short period) all cost associated with buying, renovating form part of the cost of trading stock until the property is sold.
+The property purchases are considered trading stock (even if you live in it for a short period) all costs associated with buying, and renovating form part of the cost of trading stock until the property is sold.